bigbluebutton/bigbluebutton/docs/docs/new-features.md

 These new components are: `bbb-graphql-server`, `bbb-graphql-middleware`, `bbb-graphql-actions`, database Postgres, GraphQL server Hasura.
 As of BigBlueButton 3.0.0-beta.1 we are no longer using Meteor or MongoDB.

 Note: The services `bbb-html5-backend`, `bbb-html5-frontend`, `bbb-html5` and `mongod` have been removed.
 The client code is compacted and served by NginX.
+The package `bbb-html5-nodejs` is no longer needed.

+**Important**: Please make sure you're no longer carrying around NodeJS v14 which we used to deploy in `bbb-html5-nodejs`.
+Your directory `/usr/lib/bbb-html5/node` should not exist.

 #### The whiteboard was improved